DareDevelOps/frameworx/readme.md

-# frameWorx is a genreric project structuring based on PowerShell
+p# frameWorx is a genreric project structuring based on PowerShell